animate-css/animate.css/README.md

 `animate.less`, originally created by [Dan Eden](https://github.com/daneden/animate.css "Dan Eden"), is a bunch of cool, fun, and cross-browser animations converted into LESS for you to use in your Bootstrap projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

+View the animation library in action over at http://daneden.me/animate/
 ##Usage
 ###Files